sambanova/ai-starter-kit/workshops/ai_engineer_2024/basic_examples/README.md

 # Overview

-In this quickstart, we will show you how to load environment variables, initialize the LLM, and do a simple LLM call via SambaNova with LangChain in Python.
+In this quickstart, we will show you how to load environment variables, initialize the LLM, and do a simple LLM call plus some prompting via SambaNova with LangChain in Python.
 We provide the following Jupyter notebooks:
 - `example_with_sambastudio.ipynb` (**recommended for the workshop**): using SambaStudio API key.
 - `example_with_sambaverse.ipynb`: using Sambaverse API key.